JuanmaDevG/cream/README.md

 ## What is cargs?

 cargs is essentially an entire library that offers a very lightweigh runtime that can be used for any argument parsing purpose.
+Yes, it is sintactically the best command line argument parser for the C and C++ languages.
-It provides a set of functions that let you manage every little detail about the argument parsing in your program **THE EASIEST WAY POSSIBLE**.
+It provides a set of functions that let you manage every little detail about the argument parsing in your program **THE EASIEST WAY POSSIBLE** and with no effort.

+The motivation to create this library comes from the need of a library that makes all the work of parsing the command line arguments, and to finally develop command line programs where the input arguments are completely organized and the syntax is not a cumbersome (like the whole rest of the libraries).

 It is **NOT JUST command line arguments**, it supports multiple argument loads, integrated _argument rule creation_, has a little **error system** that will be updated with time, and integrated automatic self memory management default set of functions (no need to free or manage pointer ownership).